Hatcher Hughes

-Hatcher Hughes (12 February 1881, Polkville, North Carolina – 19 October 1945, New York City) was an American playwright who lived in Grover, NC, as featured in the book Images of America.
+Harvey Hatcher Hughes (12 February 1881, Polkville, North Carolina – 19 October 1945, New York City) was an American playwright.
 He was on the teaching staff of Columbia University from 1912 onward.
-He was awarded the 1924 Pulitzer Prize for his 1922 play Hell-Bent Fer Heaven.
+He was awarded the 1926 Pulitzer Prize for his 1923 play Hell-Bent Fer Heaven.

 Early life and education

 He was the tenth of eleven children of Andrew Jackson Hughes and Martha Jane Gold Hughes.
 He received both his undergraduate degree (1907) and master's degree (1909) in English from the University of North Carolina at Chapel Hill.

 Career

-Hell-bent fer Heaven (1924) was performed 122 times at the Klaw Theater (which later became the Avon and then CBS Theater #2).
+Hell-bent fer Heaven (1923) was performed 128 times at the Klaw Theater (which later became the Avon and then CBS Theater #2).
 The play starred multiple Tony Award and Pulitzer Prize winner George Abbott (author of The Pajama Game, Fiorello, and Damn Yankees) and Clara Blandick (who played Auntie Em in The Wizard of Oz).
-It was made into a movie in 1926.
+It won a Pulitzer Prize was made into a movie in 1926.

 Hughes was a professor at Columbia University.
-A UNC graduate, he returned often to NC to speak and provide insight on Broadway.
-His detailed correspondence from New York to North Carolina and his mother provides a wealth of information to this day for Silver Screen researchers and archivists at the University of North Carolina.
+His detailed correspondence is kept in the University of North Carolina archives.